ferrumnet/frm-ethereum-contracts/docs/challenge.md

 ## 3. Find the bug

 Look at the code very carefully, you can install it on a test environment (or testnet) and run it.
-See if you can spot bugs leading to potential missuse of the funds or people loosing money.
-Review solidity security best practices to find potential candidates
+See if you can spot bugs leading to potential missuse of the funds or people losing money.
+Review solidity security best practices to find potential candidates.

 ## 4. Add feature